- 4 large sweet onions

 - 1/2 teaspoon dried thyme

 - 4 teaspoons white wine or beef broth, optional

 - Prepare grill for indirect heat.
-Grill onions, covered, over indirect medium heat for 35-40 minutes or until tender.
+Grill onions, covered, over indirect medium heat until tender, 35-40 minutes.
 Open foil carefully to allow steam to escape.
 Yield: 4 servings.